-In September 2016, PETA went inside restaurants in Los Angeles that mutilate and serve live animals.
-At T Equals Fish, our observers watched in horror as chefs held down an octopus—nicknamed “Pearl” by an observer—and cut off her sensitive limbs with a butcher knife.
+In September 2016, PETA eyewitnesses visited restaurants in New York and Los Angeles, where mutilated sea animals are served while still alive and conscious.
+At T Equals Fish in Los Angeles, our observers watched in horror as chefs held down an octopus—nicknamed “Pearl” by an observer—and cut off her sensitive limbs with a butcher knife.
 The severed limbs, which continued to move and react to stimuli, were served, squirming, to diners.
+But Pearl’s agonizing ordeal was far from over.

 Kitchen staff explained that she would be kept alive until another customer ordered the remaining limbs.
-According to the chef, after every arm and leg has been cut off, he will kill an octopus by ripping open the mantle and tearing out the intestinal contents.
+According to the chef, after cutting off every limb one by one, he would kill an octopus by ripping them open and tearing out their intestines.

 According to CNN Travel, eating live octopus grew in notoriety in large part because of the infamous scene in Oldboy, a 2003 Korean film.
 In it, Choi Min-sik—the lead actor—eats a whole live octopus.
 However, according to director Park Chan-wook, eating the octopuses was “torture” for Min-sik, who is Buddhist.
 He said prayers of apology to the octopuses he ate, and it took the actor “a long time to recover.”